 This post may contain affiliate links.
 Please see our disclaimer for more information.

-Traveling tips you definitely need when you are traveling with a toddler and a lap child
+Things you must know when you are traveling with a toddler and a lap child

 1. Consider getting a seat for your lap child